Working Together for a Housed and Healthy Brevard.

 • Develop more affordable housing units to keep pace with the growing needs of our community, especially for our most vulnerable to homelessness, and those in service and educational sectors, as a prevention strategy for staying stably housed.

-• Collaborate with Brevard County, local city officials and staff, and private sector real estate/development companies to address health inequities within the community, including barriers to an efficient transportation network and affordable housing policies.
+• Collaborate with Brevard County, local city officials and staff, and private sector real estate/development companies to address barriers to an efficient transportation network and affordable housing policies.

 • Increase the number of shelters and housing units dedicated to special populations: the elderly, elderly with memory disorders, and individuals with intellectual and physical disabilities.